England Football Online

 "Every sympathy will be extended to Billy Watson in the irretrievable loss he sustained on Tuesday of his wife.
 Billy has had an all too brief married life, his wedding to Miss Lily Sanderson, of Southport, and formerly of Burnley, taking place on October 6th, 1915.
 He suffered a bereavement in February of last year, when he lost his only baby, an event which led to him not taking part in the English League match v. the North, for which he was selected as captain.
 He has been playing under a weight of anxiety during the past weeks, and all will regret that what might have been a happy event has resulted in the loss of a well-loved wife.
 An improvement in Mrs. Watson's condition had taken place during the past week, and it was not till last week-end that a change took place for the worse." - The Burnley News, Saturday, 19 November 1921.

-Second marriage to Mary Chippendale, on 25/26 May 1924 [registered as Richard, in Ormskirk, June 1924].
+Second marriage to Mary Chippendale, on Tuesday, 20 May 1924 in Ormskirk.
 It was reported that he celebrated his silver wedding anniversary 'over the weekend', reported on 17 May 1949.

 According to the 1939 register, William, a decorator and ironmonger, and Mary are still married, living at 92 Bispham Road in Southport.